-All 15 micro influencers that worked on this campaign have an audience that falls within this same demographic, even if they do have a certain speciality of content, such as @the_indigo_house, with Laura dedicated to home decor content.
+All 15 micro-influencers that worked on this campaign have an audience that falls within this same demographic, even if they do have a certain specialty of content, such as @the_indigo_house, with Laura dedicated to home decor content.

 So, what we can understand here, is that HelloFresh and IMA made sure to carefully plan this campaign, ensuring that the audience of these influencers would be the exact type to be interested in the product.
 Now, the real question is, did it work?

 According to IMA, this campaign created 274% more impressions and 325% extra content.
 In line with HelloFresh’s goals for content creation and brand awareness in the UK market, this campaign certainly managed to do just that!
 It’s not just us that thinks this was a great campaign.
 HelloFresh and IMA won two awards at the 2020 Influencer Marketing Awards for Best Food and Drink Campaign and Most Effective Collaboration or Partnership.

 Again, let’s take a look at some Heepsy data.
 Below, we can see that the HelloFreshUK Instagram account was growing at a fairly slow pace until May 2019, when the campaign occurred, and we see a more noticeable increase in followers.
 This quicker rise in followers has continued since, telling us that the campaign was a great success in creating brand awareness.
 These new followers must also be loving the HelloFresh content because we can see that they are definitely sticking around.